The Independence Day Concert on Tuesday, July 4, 2017 will be located at Rotary Green, 164 Lions Drive, east of Lions Park.

 Morton Park (957 Brantwood Avenue)

-Limited handicap parking is available at Queen of the Rosary Church (680 W Elk Grove Boulevard)
+Limited handicap parking is available beginning at 2PM at Queen of the Rosary Church (680 W Elk Grove Boulevard)

 On-street parking is limited to one side of the street in the vicinity of the event and street parking will be prohibited on Elk Grove Boulevard.
-We encourage attendees who reside nearby to walk to minimize vehicle traffic in the area.Please click here for a map of parking locations.
+We encourage attendees who reside nearby to walk to minimize vehicle traffic in the area.Please click here for a map of parking locations at Rotary Green.

 - At all concerts, food and drink will be available at an affordable price for the family.
 No alcohol will be sold at the concert.